 To support their growing family, Monique decided to leave teaching to begin a tailoring business, which yielded early success.
-Monique was also chosen to represent her Presbyterian church as the new director for the Department of Women and Families, a position she would hold for the next fifteen years without compensation.
+Monique was also chosen to represent her Presbyterian church as the new director for the Department of Women and Families, a position she would hold for fifteen years (1995-2010) without compensation.
 To support her family and her continued work, she maintained her tailoring business.
 Over the years, Monique expanded the Church Center to include a tailoring school, training in agricultural practices and animal husbandry, education in women’s rights, organization of micro-credit projects, programs to feed and assist street children with school fees and uniforms, and support and help for violated women and people living with HIV/AIDS.
-She represented her church as a leader internationally, including at the women’s festival in Harare in 1998, and in the World Alliance of Reformed Churches and the World Council of Churches.
-She has spoken to European and North American audiences about the humanitarian crisis in the DRC, seeking reconciliation for the DRC as well as Sierra Leone and Rwanda.
+She has traveled and spoken to international audiences about the humanitarian crisis in the DRC and peace-missions there and in Sierra Leone and Rwanda.

 Jeannette is very concerned about the needs of the young girls – mostly illiterate – who come to the sewing school.
 She also emphasizes how essential it is for these totally destitute young women that the FEBA school provides the materials as well as the training.
 It is a big financial responsibility for the school, but it also means that those who had no hope can look forward to a good future.